Sammyueru/scc/README.md

 # Samm's Compiler Collection (SCC)

-SCC is a work-in-progress compiler toolchain with the hopes to add support for classical and quantum computer targets.
+SCC is a work-in-progress compiler toolchain with the hopes to add support for classical, biological, and quantum computer targets.

 > **NOTE:** This project is still in it's extremely early stages and does not advertise otherwise.